truelossless/crocolang/README.md

 ## IDE support

-I made a Visual Studio code extension that adds basic syntax highlighting.
+I made a Visual Studio Code extension that adds basic syntax highlighting.
 It is available under the `croco-0.0.3.vsix` file.
-Follow [these instructions for the installation](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-install-vsix).